JuliaSmoothOptimizers/JuliaSmoothOptimizers.github.io/ecosystems/linear-algebra.md

 QRMumps implements a direct solution method based on the QR or Cholesky factorization of the input matrix.
 Therefore, it is suited to solving sparse least-squares problems, to computing the minimum-norm solution of sparse, underdetermined problems and to solving symmetric, positive-definite sparse linear systems.
 MUMPS implements a direct solution method based on the LDL or LU factorization of the input matrix and is suited to solving square symmetric or unsymmetric linear systems.
-These software support real and complex, single or double precision arithmetic.
+QRMumps and MUMPS support real and complex, single and double precision arithmetic.

 ### LDLFactorizations